JacopoMangiavacchi/HeightWeightCoreMLKerasTest/README.md

     http://localhost:8888

-# Open Jupyter createModel notebook
+# Create a basic Model with Keras/TensorFlow and export it with CoreMLTools
 Open createModel.ipynb in your Jupyter browsing session

 Execute any cells in order to create, save and export the Keras Model using CoreML Exporting Tools

-The CoreML Model will be saved in the current folder as HeightWeight_model.mlmodel
+The Basic CoreML Model will be saved in the current folder as HeightWeight_model.mlmodel

-# Delete the Environment
-Free your storage cleaning the Python, Keras, TensorFlow, CoreMLTools environment:
-    source deactivate
-    conda remove -y -n KerasTensorFlowCoreML --all

-The CoreML model will not be deleted and it will remain in your folder

 # Build the iOS sample project
 Open the iOS sample project HeightWeightCoreMLKerasTest.xcodeproj in XCode 9 and Build and Test the App on your iPhone or Simulator